tocchan/examples/README.md

 A most projects will contain the following files;
 - __main.cpp__: Entry point for the program.
 Basic setup and then calls DemoRun();
 - __demo.cpp__: Contains code most relevant to the lesson.
-- __demo.inl__: Old code thta is part of demo.cpp, but not related to the task.
+- __demo.inl__: Old code thaa is part of demo.cpp, but not related to the task.
 Moved here to keep demo.cpp as short as possible.

 Projects are categorized under folders that most relate to what they accomplish.
 - __windows__: Win32 API Examples